zestyxyz/docs/guides/for-advertisers/automations.md

 3. Automated expires slots that have ended without bids

-These features allow advertisers to ...
+These features allow advertisers to set and forget their ad campaigns.

 ## Enabling automations
 To enable automations, advertisers will need to authorize Zesty's operator in the smart contract by following these 3 steps: